Decoding Empathy in Communication: Know How to Get it Right

 So, how can you be an empathetic speaker?

 Know the audience: Make your presentation or talking points relevant to the listener.
 Marketing spiel does not interest the audience.
-The most engaging presentations are the ones that look at a problem from the other person’s point of view and subtly brings in the solution.
+The most engaging presentations are the ones that look at a problem from the other person’s point of view and subtly bring in the solution.
 Present facts in the form of stories to make them more relatable to your audience.

 Look for visible cues: Is your voice bordering on intimidation?
 What effect is it having on the receiver?
 If you are receiving meek monosyllabic answers, the receiver is probably nervous in your presence.
 Do self-checks from time to time in order to become more responsive and empathetic.